-In this section, we will introduce and study a simplified canannular system in terms of a network model.
-Based on this model system, we will perform a modal analysis without and with flame response to illustrate the general eigenstructure of this type of system.
+system, we will perform a modal analysis without and with flame response to illustrate the general eigenstructure of this type of system.
 We will furthermore assess the effect of asymmetry, originating from different flame responses in the cans, as this may occur in an engine, on purpose or not.

-Modal and stability analyses including the effect of asymmetry have been conducted for annular combustors in various studies (for example, see Refs.
-[2,15,30]); however, it can be expected that a can-annular system exhibits qualitatively different eigenstructures and response to asymmetries.
-This is because a canannular system can be interpreted as a system of weakly coupled, nominally identical oscillators, from which it inherits certain dynamical features.
+Modal and stability analyses including the effect of asymmetry have been conducted for annular combustors in various studies (for example, Refs.
+[31, 32, 33]); however, it can be expected that a can-annular system exhibits qualitatively different eigenstructure and response to asymmetries.
+This is because a can-annular system can be interpreted as a system of weakly coupled, nominally identical oscillators, from which it inherits certain dynamical features.
 For an annular system, this interpretation is not appropriate.
-The aspect that applies to both annular and canannular systems is the discrete rotational symmetry, at least nominally.
-Since both types of systems feature the same symmetry group, eigenvalue degeneracy, and associated splits under asymmetric perturbations are identical.
-However, as pointed out in the Rotationally Symmetric Case section and is further elaborated on below, the eigenfrequencies for can-annular systems come in clusters (associated with a certain axial mode order in the cans), which is a result of the weak coupling and cannot be found in annular systems.
-As is well known in general modal theory [31], systems with eigenvalue clusters (i.e., eigenvalues that are close) feature high eigenfunction sensitivity toward perturbations.
+The aspect that applies to both annular and can-annular systems is the discrete rotational symmetry, at least nominally.
+Since both types of systems feature the same symmetry group, eigenvalue degeneracy and associated splits under asymmetric perturbations are identical.
+However, as pointed out in the previous section and is further elaborated on below, the eigenfrequencies for can-annular systems come in clusters (associated with a certain axial mode order in the cans), which is a result of the weak coupling and cannot be found in annular systems.
+As is well known in general modal theory [34], systems with eigenvalue clusters (i.e., eigenvalues that are close) feature high eigenfunction sensitivity towards perturbations.
 Therefore, a can-annular system that is only slightly asymmetrically perturbed may exhibit significant changes in the oscillation pattern, vastly different from the mode structures in the symmetric case.

 We will illustrate these effects on the basis of a model system introduced next.
-To account for the can-to-can coupling in a realistic fashion, we use the impedance/reflection coefficient matrix of the transition duct arrangement discussed in the Rotationally Symmetric Case section.
+To account for the can-to-can coupling in a realistic fashion, we use the impedance/reflection coefficient matrix of the transition duct arrangement discussed in the previous section.